mhus/kt2l/docs/docs/contribute/docu.md

 ## Screenshots

 Screenshots are generated automatically in the release workflow while executing the integration tests.
-The screenshots are located in the `docs/docs/screenshots`.
+The screenshots are located in the `docs/screenshots` and must be copied into `docs/docs/screenshots` after review.